-The 2013 NHS Constitution sets out the rights of NHS patients to expect high-quality care that is safe, effective and focused on patient experience.
+The 2013 NHS Constitution sets out the rights of NHS patients to expect high-quality care that is safe, effective emphasises a focus on ensuring and focused on patient experience.
 Service providers and commissioners of NHS care have a legal obligation to take the constitution into account in all their decisions and actions.